What I Always Tell My Patients Who Have Depression

 As a functional medicine doctor, I take a different approach to depression by trying to understand what creates it.
 To call someone depressed says nothing about the underlying causes that create depression.

 I believe the key to this new paradigm is this: Depression is not in our heads.
 It is in our bodies.
-When we fix the body, we fix the brain.
+When we treat the body, we treat the brain.
 Our energy, memory, focus, and joy all increase, and depression will likely fade away.

 The functional medicine approach to depression is quite simple.
 We eliminate things that cause imbalances in core systems and provide our body things it needs to heal (like good food, vitamins, minerals, omega-3 fats, and hormones when necessary).